United States lightship Frying Pan (LV-115): Service

 Frying Pan served at Frying Pan Shoals from 1930 to 1942, and again from 1945 to 1964.
 During World War II the ship was used as an examination vessel, as part of training.

 Frying Pan was retired from duty at Frying Pan Shoals in 1964.
 It served briefly as a relief ship at Cape May, New Jersey, and then was decommissioned in 1965.
 The ship sank in 1986.
 It was raised in 1987, then resold and eventually restoration began in 1988.
 It was listed on the National Register of Historic Places in 1999.

 Frying Pan is one of about 13 surviving American lightships, out of about 100 built.
 Four other lightships, Ambrose at South Street Seaport, Nantucket at East Boston, Massachusetts, Chesapeake at Baltimore Inner Harbor and Swiftsure at Northwest Seaport became National Historic Landmarks and are open to the public as museum ships.

-Party ship
+Restaurant

+She was purchased and sailed to New York City in 1989.
+Used as a public community space, she added to the National Register of Historic Places in 1991.

-Frying Pan can be rented for events and functions.
-It became known as a party site in New York.
+Frying Pan now serves as a cafe & restaurant in Hudson River Park, New York City.